QuantEcon/lecture-source-py/source/rst/samuelson.rst

     class SamuelsonLSS(LinearStateSpace):

         """
-        this subclass creates a Samuelson multiplier-accelerator model as a linear state space system
+        This subclass creates a Samuelson multiplier-accelerator model as a linear state space system.
         """
         def __init__(self,
                      y_0=100,